-arlier studies on Poka-Yoke were mostly concentrated on utomobile ndustry, extile ndustry, ssembly line, lectronic manufacturing. administration, as the need to explore the industry.
+The earlier studies on Poka-Yoke were mostly concentrated on the automobile industry, textile industry, assembly line, and electronic goods manufacturing.
+However, the present study on Poka-Yoke is focused on the service sector of hospital management and administration, as the need to explore the healthcare industry is felt by the researcher.

-A hospital is a healthcare institution patient with specialized staff and equipment. safety of patients on doctors, nurses and hospital administration.
-Thus, it is doctors and staffs knowledgeable. must provide information enable healthcare professionals to appropriate care and advice.
+A hospital is a healthcare institution that treats patients with the help of specialized staff and equipment.
+The safety of patients is dependent on the doctors, nurses and hospital administration.
+Thus, it is necessary for the doctors and the staff members to be knowledgeable.
+Patients must provide the relevant information to enable the healthcare professionals to render appropriate care and advice.

-ata for the study collected from both primary as well as secondary sources. help to explore the customer satisfaction and improvement in hospital.
+In order to gain in-depth and detailed information on the implementation of Poka-Yoke in hospital administration, the required data for the study was collected from both primary as well as secondary sources.
+The gathered information helped to explore the dual aspects of customer satisfaction and process improvement in hospitals.

 Primary data

-Primary data is the collected for specific purpose.
-Primary data collectin accurate information specific topic.
-The data can be collected like
+Primary data is the information collected for a specific purpose.
+Primary data is the collection of highly accurate information pertaining to a specific topic.
+The primary data can be collected through various instruments like interviews, surveys, and questionnaires.

-The uestionnaire method is proposed for study to gain insight and knowledge to understand different factors determine the mplementation of Poka-Yoke.
-The data for the proposed study will be collected questionnaires.
-Thenformation ill be collected from octors, atients and epartment heads.
+The questionnaire method is proposed for the present study to gain an insight and knowledge to understand different factors that determine the implementation of Poka-Yoke.
+The primary data for the proposed study will be collected through questionnaires.
+The essential information will be collected from doctors, patients, and departmental heads.

 Secondary data

-Secondary data refers to already collected. data is the primary data.
-The secondary data be collected from newspaper, journals, and by research institution university librar .
+Secondary data refers to the information that is already collected.
+Secondary data is readily available when compared to the primary data.
+The secondary data can be collected from newspapers, journals, and articles published by research institutions and university libraries.
+Such publications can also be accessed online.

 Sampling design

-is the conceptual basis and the practical means which data are collected that the uniqueness of a population can be inferred with of error.
+Sampling design is the conceptual basis and the practical means through which the required data are collected such that the uniqueness of a population can be inferred with acceptable levels of error.

-Survey is using non-probability sampling technique, wherein convenience sampling method is implemented to select the respondents.
+Survey is conducted by using a non-probability sampling technique, wherein convenience sampling method is implemented to select the respondents.

 Convenience sampling method is used for the following reasons:

 a.
-Respondent’ availability
+Respondents’ availability

 b.
 Timely reachable

-c. nformation
+c.
+Rapid collection of information

-Selection of sampling area
+Selection of the sampling area

-The study covers detailed examination on “Implementation of Poka-Yoke in Hospital Administration at Multi-Specialty Hospital at Belagavi”.
+The present study covers a detailed examination on the “Implementation of Poka-Yoke in Hospital Administration at various Multi-Specialty Hospitals at Belagavi”.

 Testing of hypothesis

-Hypothesis is important part of research
+Hypothesis is an important part of research.

-There is positive co-relation between rocedure and performance of employees in hospital
+There is a positive correlation between the administrative procedure and the performance of employees in hospitals.

-Most of the error or lapses in administration are lack of knowledge in implement the procedure.
+Most of the errors or lapses in hospital administration are due to the lack of knowledge in implementing the appropriate procedure.

 Miscommunication can occur between doctor and patient due to lack of time.

-Error can due to improper maintenance of details.
+Errors can occur due to the improper maintenance of patient details.

-There can be positive co-relation between doctor and patients on belief and good rapport.
+There can be a positive correlation between doctors and patients on the basis of belief and good rapport.

 Errors can cause stress to patients.